 Topics will include first order, linear higher order and nonlinear differential equations, systems of linear differential equations, consideration of boundary value problems, introduction to power series methods, elements of Laplace Transform.
-Some facts from linear algebra are presented.
-Computer Algebra Systems for problem solution are considered.
 Prerequisite: MATH 2430 Calculus II with a grade of "C" or higher.